 On September 30, a few hours to Nigeria’s 61st Independence, a day scheduled for the launch, CBN’s spokesman, Mr. Osita Nwanisobi, “the planned unveiling on October 1, 2021 has now been deferred due to other key activities lined up to commemorate the country’s 61st Independence Anniversary”

 A follower of enaira on Facebook Ifedolapo Akindahunsi, asked:

 “Didn’t you know October 1st is independence day before you announce it as the launch date?

 But those who have been following events knew that it was due to “Infringement of Trademark & Violation of Corporate Name” filed by ENaira Payment Solutions Limited against the CBN.

 “For this reason, our client has approached the Federal High Court In Suit No. FHC/AB/CS/113/2021 between ENaira Payment Solutions Limited v Central Bank of Nigeria to seek restraining orders including an order to restrain the CBN from proceeding with the proposed launching on the 1st of October.
 2021,” Olakunle Agbebi, lawyer to ENaira Payment Solutions Limited said.

-The litigation against the CBN shows that its team failed to do a name search to know if there was an existing names.
+The litigation against the CBN shows that its team failed to do a name search to know if there were existing names.
 If it did, ENaira Payment Solutions Limited wouldn’t have had any case against the apex bank.
 Though a court in Nigeria has given the CBN a nod to launch the project.